jonduan/proposal/_posts/2016-12-21-Energy-Environmental-Constraints.md

 About four fifths (80%) of total energy appropriated by humans is from fossil fuels.
 The next highest source is nuclear energy at 7%.
 Fossil's portion of human energy supply has fallen slightly in recent decades (down from 90% in the 1970's) thanks to the growth of renewables.
 But it is still dramatically higher than all of human history before 1850, when close to 100% human energy was from biomass.

+Fossil fuels first overtook biomass (mostly trees and crops) as England's primary energy source around the year 1900, which you may find surprisingly recent.